-If you already created an account for this year’s ride and forgot your password, you may request a password reset through our Login page.
+If you already created an account for this year’s program and forgot your password, you may request a password reset through our Login page.

-If you are an athlete making your own air transportation arrangements to Arlington for Face of America, you should select a return flight home that leaves no earlier than 8 p.m.
+If you are an athlete making your own air transportation arrangements to Arlington for Face of America Gettysburg, you should select a return flight home that leaves Reagan National Airport no earlier than 8 p.m.

-The ride arrives in Gettysburg, about 120 miles to the north, at about 1:30 p.m.
-Return buses to Arlington leave between 2:45 and 3:00 p.m.
+The ride arrives in Gettysburg, about 120 miles to the north, at about 1:00 p.m.
+Return buses to Arlington leave at 3:00 p.m.
 Depending on DC area traffic, the drive will take 120 to 150 minutes.
 Buses return direct to the host hotel, and athletes traveling by air transfer to the hotel shuttle for the three minute drive to Reagan National Airport.

 With additional time suggested for TSA screening at the airport, any flight scheduled prior to an 8 p.m. departure may be difficult or even impossible to make.
 Avoid air transportation stress by scheduling a later flight.